eliranmal/freecad-macros/README.md

 ### [CaptureSave][2]

-captures images of various points of view, saves them to the project's `/export` directory, and then saves the project.
+captures images of various points of view, saves them to the project's [export directory][6], and then saves the project.

 #### options